DizonCordero/javascript-beginners-curriculum/README.md

 ##Next Steps

 If you got this far, you're basically ready to start interviewing with Hack Reactor.
-Start the [Admissions Challenge](http://admissions.hackreactor.com) and schedule an interview once you pass it.
+Start the [Admissions Challenge](http://www.hackreactor.com/) by following that link, hitting 'Apply Now', and schedule an interview once you pass it.

 If I know you personally, you should message me -- I'd love to personally test your skills and give you some advice.
 I'm always active on Facebook Messenger.